elehtoranta/lore/README.md

 ## Notes
 The shell output is a text wall with pretty much all the information about the execution, which can naturally be grepped by a nifty developer.

+_This project is a preassignment submission for [Monad](https://monad.fi/) Summer trainee position._

 ## Author
 Erkka Lehtoranta
 [GitHub](https://github.com/elehtoranta)